Une page d'amour: Plot summary

 However, as Jeanne recuperates during the ensuing months, she witnesses Hélène and the Doctor talking quietly together and realises that he is taking her place in Hélène's affections.
 She is then consumed by intense jealousy and refuses to see him.
 The symptoms of her illness return whenever he is present, until at last Hélène drives him from her home.

 Hélène realises that Malignon has been pursuing Juliette and the two are planning an assignation.
 She learns from Mother Fétu that Malignon has taken rooms in her building, and guesses that this will be the place where he and Juliette will meet.
 When Hélène goes out ostensibly to bring Mother Fétu some shoes, but in reality to look at the rooms (Mother Fétu thinks she is arranging a place for Hélène and the Doctor to meet), Jeanne is extraordinarily distressed to be left alone, especially because Hélène gives no explanation for not taking her along.

 The next day, Hélène attempts to warn Juliette not to keep her rendezvous with Malignon, scheduled for that afternoon, but she is unable to do so.
 Hélène slips a note into the Doctor's pocket with the address and time of the assignation.
 That afternoon, she decides to go to the apartment and stop the rendezvous, but before she can go, Jeanne insists on going with her.
 Hélène tells her she cannot go, and Jeanne becomes hysterical at being left and at being lied to.
 She says that she will die if she is left behind.
 Hélène goes anyway.
 At the apartment, she is met by Mother Fétu, who, feeling she has played the part of Hélène's procuress and confidante, lets her into the apartment with a knowing glance.
 Hélène successfully stops the rendezvous, but just as the prospective lovers part, Henri enters.
 He thinks that Hélène has arranged for them to be alone together.
 Hélène gives in to her feelings, and the two of them make passionate love at last.

 Meanwhile, Jeanne, left alone, furious and confused and jealous, makes herself sick by hanging her arms out of her bedroom window in the rain.
 Growing increasingly lethargic and listless, she believes her mother does not care for her anymore, especially after witnessing her mother and Dr Deberle exchange silent, knowing glances while planning a family excursion to Italy.
 Eventually, she falls seriously ill, and Deberle diagnosis her with galloping consumption (the same disease her grandmother Ursule died of) and gives her three weeks to live.
 In due course, she dies.
 Hélène is completely grief-stricken, feeling responsible for her daughter's death.
-Two years later, she marries M. Rambaud and the two return to Marseilles.
+Two years later, she marries M. Rambaud and the two return to Marseille.

 The novel is unusual among Zola's Rougon-Macquart series, with an uncharacteristic absence of social critique, and an intense focus on Hélène; even Dr Deberle remains a sketchy figure.
 Jeanne may be a victim, but perhaps also Hélène, repressed by her circumstances at every stage of her dutiful life.